byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

     **Regarding solution of the RTE versus the radiative property model, the reviewer is correct that in most engineering calculations, specification and implementation of the RTE can be more complex and costly than that of the property model.
 For both parts, however, this depends strongly on the particular model used, (and the geometry considered).
 The optically-thin model RTE model is trivial, and the RCSLW property model is not.
 We revised the manuscript to include a discussion of this in the second paragraph of the introduction, with a specific note that "In practical engineering simulations, the solution of the RTE is often the most complex and costly part of radiative simulation..."
 That said, we believe that access to good radiative property models as presented in this paper is a valuable contribution.**

     **We want to be careful with what is claimed in the paper, and some major revision has occurred in response to this reviewer's comments and others.
 Section 4 contained examples provided along with results, but now contains a description of the examples provided with the code.
 Section 5 contained some discussion items as noted by the reviewer, but now includes simulation results for the examples along with a CFD demonstration.
-The discussion items noted by the reviewer have been modified and folded into the Conclusions section.
+The discussion items noted by the reviewer have been modified and folded into the Conclusions section.**
-    **

 3. Section 5 claims that “RadLib’s modular framework is designed to easily accommodate new models as well,” which is a bit of an overstatement.
 See comments below w.r.t. assumptions on species considered, hard-coded polynomial coefficients, etc. all of which reduce extensibility.

-    **We have reworded this to "...but its design and C++, Python, and Fortran interfaces permit expansion to additional property models."
-We remove the word "modular" throughout the paper.
-We do believe that the library can be easily extended.
+    **We remove the word "modular" throughout the paper.
+We do believe that the library can be extended, and have noted this, with softer language, in the revision.
 The reviewer is correct that we do not provide explicit functionality, for, e.g., generic extension to other species.
 In some cases, like the PM model, such extension would be trivial within the existing code structure.
-In the RCSLW model, extension to other species would require provision of the species ALBDF, and then extension would be a straightforward extension of the code, but the code is not set up for arbitrary species in arbitrary order.
+In the RCSLW model, extension to other species would require provision of the species ALBDF (not trivial), and then extension would be a straightforward, but the code is not set up for arbitrary species in arbitrary order.
 The library is primarily targeted at combustion applications where CO2 and H2O are the primary radiative species.
-Future efforts may motivate further extension.
+Future efforts may motivate further extension.**

 4. There are several minor issues that need to be addressed:
 	1. Abstract: “well-written” is subjective and should be removed.